-Shield your digital life with intel security, 3 months free for 3 devices.
+Shield your digital life with McAfee, 3 months free for 3 devices.

-To ensure your devices have comprehensive security, Suncorp has partnered with Intel Security to offer you a 3 month free trial of their McAfee Multi Access offering.
+To ensure your devices have comprehensive security, Suncorp has partnered with McAfee to offer you a 3 month free trial of their McAfee Multi Access offering.

 Find out more about telephone banking.